 I was surprised she was bothering because the school said they’d help with the process.
 I couldn’t figure out why she wanted to pay someone to help her get her money back, when the school would do it for free.

-It is highly unlikely that your school will obtain a tax refund for you.
+it’s highly unlikely that your school will be able to obtain a tax refund for you.

-Apparently people in the Thai authorities do not agree with ‘wealthy aliens’ coming to their country to take money off them.
-Therefore, any officer can decline an application on-the-spot (for no particular reason) or at least make it extremely difficult to proceed.
+I was informed that workers in the Thai authorities don’t agree with foreigners [teachers or not] coming to their country to take money off them.
+Therefore, any officer can decline an application on-the-spot (for no particular reason) or at least make the process extremely difficult.

-So if an officer refuses your case, then HR are unlikely to appeal it or pursue trying with another, even though they know you are entitled to it, to avoid losing face.
+If one officer refuses your case, then HR are very unlikely to pursue trying with another or even appeal it, to avoid losing face.
+Even though they know you are entitled to the money.

 Therefore do not see this tax treaty as a bonus for travelling to Thailand if you expect to get it all back.

-The last 6 months of tax payments from 2016 was also successfully claimed around November the following year.
+The 2015 tax money was received right before Christmas [in the same year I left Thailand] and the remaining six months of tax from 2016 was also successfully transferred around November the following year.

 English Tax Agent in Thailand

-Stephen Dann has an excellent portfolio of success stories and is used by many teachers in Thailand to help them obtain tax refunds.
-I highly recommend his services.
+Stephen Dann has an excellent portfolio of success stories and his services are used by many teachers throughout Thailand.
+You can check out his website for more info and contact details.